C.J. Abrams Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in the league.

-- The Cardinals' 4.45 team ERA ranks 21st among all MLB pitching staffs.
+- The Cardinals have a 4.43 team ERA that ranks 20th among all league pitching staffs.

-- The Cardinals allow the fourth-fewest home runs in baseball (72 total, one per game).
+- Cardinals pitchers combine to give up the second-fewest home runs in baseball (72 total, one per game).

-- Montgomery gets the start for the Cardinals, his 15th of the season.
-He is 3-7 with a 3.91 ERA and 73 strikeouts in 78 1/3 innings pitched.
+- Mikolas makes the start for the Cardinals, his 16th of the season.
+He is 4-4 with a 4.36 ERA and 63 strikeouts in 86 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the San Francisco Giants, the lefty tossed 6 1/3 innings, allowing three earned runs while surrendering seven hits.
+- In his most recent time out on Friday against the New York Mets, the righty tossed six innings, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.